10m+

 What are P2P loans?

-P2P lending has become popular in recent years as a way for savers to earn more interest than they can from low-interest cash accounts.
+P2P lending has become popular in recent years as a way for savers to earn more interest than they can from cash accounts.

-So how does an innovative finance ISA work?
+How does an innovative finance ISA work?

 When you open an IFISA, it forms part of your overall ISA allowance for that year – currently £20,000.
-This means you can invest up to £20,000 in any combination of cash, stocks & shares or innovative finance ISAs.

 Opening an IFISA means that up to £20,000 worth of P2P loans can be held in the ISA tax wrapper, so you won’t pay any tax on the interest earned.

 Interest from P2P loans forms part of your annual personal savings allowance (£1,000 of interest for basic rate taxpayers, £500 for higher rate taxpayers), so you’ll only be liable for tax on larger investments.
-Here’s an example of how it works in practice:

 His £30,000 of non-ISA loans earn a total of £1,500 of interest.
 Of this, £500 is taxable at his basic rate of 20%, so Ed pays £100 in tax – bringing his net gain to £1,400.
-Meanwhile his ISA earns £1,000 of interest, all of which he gets to keep.
+Meanwhile his ISA earns £1,000 of interest, which he gets to keep.

 What are the risks of an innovative finance ISA?